kaditya25/game-engine/doc/tournament-setup.md

 ## Pulling changes
-Suppose a change has been made to a remote repository (e.g., your teammate has pushed to `origin` or a TA has changed `source`), and suppose you want to pull in and merge these changes.
-First commit your local changes to your local repository, as described above.
+Suppose a change has been made to a remote repository (e.g., your teammate has pushed to `origin` or a TA has changed `source`), and suppose you want to pull in and merge these changes with `local`.
+First commit your local changes as described above.
 Next, pull from the remote repository:

 To pull from `source`:
 ```bash